SECRETS OF THE COURT

 Simon Rajac wanted to seek up his wife, to make sure that she was safe.

 "As will I," came the baritone voice of Carlisle.
-"I feel I need a change of company, after having spent so many days next to Edgar Fawkes.
+"I feel I need a change of company, after having spent so many days next to Edgar Raleigh.
 Lord, that man never ceases to speak," grinned Carlisle.
 The words brought a smile to Edward's lips.

 "But Jacob, are you sure you do not wish to spend time with your father?"

 "Yes," came the terse reply.
 "My father can do well without my company," he said.
 Edward did not brush the subject, understanding that theirs was a complicated relationship.